XPMUser/XPMUser.github.io/README.md

 Playing this couldn't be more simple.
 First thing you have to do is open the site, which is automatically updated from this repository!

-To do so, you just click this link: https://xpmuser.github.io/oldprodigy/select
+To do so, you just click this link: https://xpmuser.github.io/oldprodigy/select or this link: https://ao28th28.github.io/oldprodigy/select

 Once you're there, you can select a version to play.
 There are lots of versions to choose from, so try not to be overwhelmed by the number of choices, and there are still more versions and updates to come!